Zodomo/lz-oapp-foundry/README.md

 # This is a custom rebuild of LayerZero's oapp-evm package, eliminating the need for the devtools library.
 OpenZeppelin's Ownable has been removed entirely, with all affected functions set to virtual.
-OpenZeppelin's SafeERC20 and SafeCast were replaced with Solady's SafeTransferLib and SafeCastLib. openzeppelin-contracts and solidity-bytes-utils are also imported directly.
+OpenZeppelin's SafeERC20 and SafeCast were replaced with Solady's SafeTransferLib and SafeCastLib.
+The constructors were replaced with initializers. openzeppelin-contracts and solidity-bytes-utils are also imported directly.
 Node is not required, and everything should work within foundry natively.

 # There is no guarantee this repo will be maintained.